Advanced Practice Provider - General Surgery - Chicago Suburbs (Aurora)

 Aurora, IL

-Rush Copley Medical Center, in Aurora, Illinois, part of the Rush University System for Health network of hospitals, invites applications for a surgical Advanced Practice Provider to join our General Surgery practice.
+Rush Copley Medical Center, in Aurora, Illinois, part of the Rush University System for Health network of hospitals, invites applications for the position of General Surgery Advanced Practice Provider.

 • Team of 4 general surgeons and 2 APPs currently

-• Hiring 2 full-time APPs to create a team of 4 APPs for the department
+• Hring 2 full-time APPs to create a team of 4 APPs for the department

-• Rush Copley is level II trauma center
+• Rush Copley is a level II Trauma Center

 Duties & Responsibilities: